kkumarmohit/learning-angular/README.md

 @ViewChild('serverContentInput', {static: true}) serverContentInput: ElementRef;

 ## Lifecycle hooks
-ngOnChanges: Called after a bound input property changes (e.g. properties decoreated with @Input)
+ngOnChanges: Called after a bound input property changes (e.g. properties decoreated with @Input) (called before ngOnInit).
+The Simple changes object holds the present and previous values of the change.

 ngOnInit: Executes when the component is initiaised (not rendered in the dom yet ).
 Object was created basically.
 Runs After the constructor has been called